hkbcps040029/FaceRecognition/README.md

 `train.yml` and `labels.pickle` will be created at the current folder.

 ### Step 4: Connect Script to the Database
-Before running the `COMP3278_GR6_Application.py` script, please connect the script with the database by changing `user` and `passwd` values as follows:
+Before running the `COMP3278_GR6_Application.py` script, please connect the script with the database by changing `user` and `passwd` values as follows (where `xxxxx` is the password of the user's root):
 ```
 # create database connection
 myconn = mysql.connector.connect(host="localhost", user="root", passwd="xxxxx", database="comp3278gr6")